safwat-fathi/read-large-files/README.md

 # Process and read large files with JavaScript TypedArray & WebWorkers ✨

-Large file reading or processing in javascript can cause a lot of issues.

-For example, but not limited to:
+Large file reading or processing in javascript can cause a lot of issues, For example, but not limited to:

 - page crash
 - interactivity go wrong (UI freeze)